 Great Plains Tribal Epidemiology Center seeks to make funding and other opportunities available to our tribal and other partners for projects supporting a variety of meaningful public health activities through subawards, contracts, and other opportunities.

 Tribal Data Assessment Projects

 The Great Plains Tribal Epidemiology Center is pleased to announce a funding opportunity through its Public Health Infrastructure initiatives funded by the Centers for Disease Control & Prevention to support the completion of tribal assessments of data capacity, infrastructure, systems, and resource needs.
-Up to (4) awards are available under this initiative, with an estimated award amount up to $40,000.
-Proposals are due by (UPDATE) Friday, May 31, so act fast and apply today!
+Up to (3) additional awards are available under this initiative, with an estimated award amount up to $40,000.
+Proposals are due by (UPDATE) June 30, 2019, so act fast and apply today!

 - Download the Tribal Data Assessment Project Request for Proposals